 - Physical therapists can help with movement problems through cardiovascular, strengthening, and flexibility exercises, as well as gait training and general physical fitness programs.

-- Speech therapists may help with low voice volume and voice projection, poor speaking ability, and swallowing difficulties.
+- Speech therapists may help with low voice volume, voice projection, and swallowing difficulties.

 - Occupational therapists help identify ways to more easily carry out everyday activities, such as eating and bathing, to promote independence.